 Exotic orchids are popping up everywhere, but what about apartments?
 Maybe the closest fit for the small spaces of apartments is a plant with big color vibes.
 The biggest difference between caring for orchids and other houseplants is that orchids do not grow in soil, but instead require a chunky orchid mix that helps get air to the roots.

 Moth orchids like the same temperatures humans do, above 60 F, but lowering the thermostat at night not only saves on energy bills but helps to trigger blooming.
 A tray filled with gravel and water will help with humidity, and a south or east window will keep your moth orchid perky.

 Inexpensive and widely available, the philodendron is the first houseplant for many apartment dwellers.
 Large, heart-shaped green leaves tumble freely over the edge of a hanging basket, or, you may choose to train them up a totem pole for a vertical accent.
 The philodendron is perfect for the busy apartment dweller who doesn't want to be precious about a fussy plant; a weekly watering and indirect light is all you need for years of lush growth.

 04 of 11

 Sometimes a houseplant serves as a visual reminder of something we had in our homes as kids.
-The spider plant was a popular houseplant specimen in the 1970's, and you can bring that retro vibe to your apartment today, as its attributes are still relevant: it doesn't need much water, adapts to a range of light conditions (including artificial light), and can help fill our hard to decorate corner spaces in your home.
+The spider plant was a popular houseplant specimen in the 1970s, and you can bring that retro vibe to your apartment today, as its attributes are still relevant: it doesn't need much water, adapts to a range of light conditions (including artificial light), and can help fill out hard to decorate corner spaces in your home.
 For the full vintage effect, hang from a macrame hanger.Continue to 5 of 11 below.

 05 of 11